alersrt/guestblog/CONTRIBUTING.md

 ## Requirements

 - If you don't use docker-wrapped commands, make sure that tools you use have the same version as in docker-wrapped commands.
 It's latest version, mainly.
-- Here is used Lombok Library.
-For make your IDEs supports it, you should to go at the [site][2], select `Install` menu, choose your IDE in `IDE` section and follows instructions.

 ## Operations